truespirit7/letta-php-sdk/docs/dev/Letta-API-Endpoints-Documentation.md

      -d '{ "value": "New content..." }'
 ```

-**Description:** Updates a global block’s fields (value, limit, etc.).
-If an agent has this block in its core memory, changes would reflect in that agent’s memory content as well (assuming it references by ID).
+**Description:** Updates a global block's fields (value, limit, etc.).
+If an agent has this block in its core memory, changes would reflect in that agent's memory content as well (assuming it references by ID).

 **Response Fields:** Returns the updated block object.